Coditra

 Usage tips/notes

-• Initiating text selection by with double click instead of a single click makes it snap to full words.
+• Initiating a browser text selection with a double click instead of a single click makes it snap to full words.

 • You can use pandoc to easily create an input Markdown file directly from a text selection made in web browser.
 For example (Linux Wayland version):